Vision and Approach

-The Native Youth Leadership Alliance (NYLA) is a multi-year fellowship program that provides culturally based training, resources, and a community of support; to help young Native leaders create positive change in their communities.
+The Native Youth Leadership Alliance (NYLA) is a year long leadership society program that provides culturally based training, resources, and a community of support; to help young Native leaders create positive change in their communities.

 NYLA was founded in July 2009 by a core group of Tribal College students and Elders to create a Native-led organization rooted in indigenous approaches to leadership and community building.